muchaco/workout_player/README.md

 ## Coming updates

-* QR code for opening in mobile
+-   QR code for opening in mobile
-* Responsive layout for mobile
+-   Responsive layout for mobile
-* Spinner when json is being validated
-* Store recent workouts in local storage
+-   Store recent workouts in local storage
-* Add unit tests
+-   Add unit tests
-* Workout json creator
+-   Workout json creator

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/muchaco/workout_player/tags).

 ## License